 Since white flowers will match any color scheme you have going in your garden, you're bound to have space for this stunning vine!

 Get Long Island Native Plants

 There are so many plants native to Long Island that it can be a challenge to choose what to grow.
 Luckily, designing and executing a garden plan is so much fun that it takes all the stress of this challenge away!

 Now that you know some of the best Long Island Native plants to grow in your home garden, it's time to start gardening!
-Check out our online shop that sells plants native to the hometown that you love so much.
-We have all the amazing plants listed above and much more!
+Learn more about the plants that are native to the hometown that you love so much.
+Decker's Nursery has all the amazing plants listed above and much more!